Partner with Northwest Youth Corps

 Past Project Areas

-Why Partner with us?
+Why Partner with NYC?

--Engage the next generation
+-Engage the next generation and future workforce

 Conservation Crews

 Crews are residential (front country to remote backcountry) and are comprised of: young adults 19-25 years of age (who are trained to operate power equipment); or youth (16-19) who serve in larger crews capable of larger scale projects.
 This is a work experience which provides each member a stipend, and the crews work hard!
 NYC crews are almost entirely turn-key, arriving with their own tools, insurance, vehicle, equipment, and trained leadership.
 NYC staff develop detailed project specifications for each crew to meet our partner’s specific requirements.
-Partners often make quick visits to crews to discuss the importance of the projects and effective stewardship of public lands.

 Our crews are capable of undertaking a wide range of projects:

-• Fuels Reduction and other saw work (young adult crews only)
+• Fuels Reduction and other saw work

-• Buck out and other crosscut work (all crews)
+• Buck out and other crosscut work

 • Trail Construction/Maintenance